 A restriction chooses one center per sub-square which, eventually, will be the nodes of the smaller $n_2 \times n_2$ grid.
 For this to make sense we need to explain (1) how to connect such centers by paths and (2) how these paths correspond to variables in the smaller instance.

-Let us specify the paths that we use to connect centers in adjacent sub-squares.
+Let us specify the paths used to connect centers in adjacent sub-squares.
 Suppose we are given a center $c_i$ and a center $c_j$ in the sub-square below.
 Since there are at least $2 \cdot \lceil \factorN/8 \rceil \geq \Delta$ rows between the two central areas we can designate for each center $c_i$ a unique row $\row_i$ in the middle area.

 To connect $c_i$ to $c_j$ we start at $c_i$, first go $1$ step to the left and then straight down to~$\row_i$.
 This is complemented by starting at~$c_j$, going $1$ step to the right, and then straight up to~$\row_i$.
 The appropriate segment from~$\row_i$ completes the path.
 An illustration is provided in \cref{fig:path}.